-Beginning on the date of shipment to the customer and continuing for a period of five years, Seagate warrants that each product (including components and subassemblies) that fails to function properly under normal use due to defect in materials or workmanship or due to nonconformance to the applicable specifications will be repaired or replaced, at Seagate's option and at no charge to the customer, if returned by customer at customer's expense to Seagate's designated facility in accordance with Seagate's warranty procedure.
+Beginning on the date of shipment to the customer and continuing for the period specified in your purchase contract, Seagate warrants that each product (including components and subassemblies) that fails to function properly under normal use due to defect in materials or workmanship or due to nonconformance to the applicable specifications will be repaired or replaced, at Seagate's option and at no charge to the customer, if returned by customer at customer's expense to Seagate's designated facility in accordance with Seagate's warranty procedure.
 Seagate will pay for transporting the repair or replacement item to the customer.
-For more detailed warranty information, refer to the standard terms and conditions of purchase for Seagate products.
-Refer to Section 10 for contact information.
+For more detailed warranty information, refer to the standard terms and conditions of purchase for Seagate products on your purchase documentation.